 Hang Gon tomb

-Hang Gon ancient tomb was discovered by Mr. Jean Bouchot, a French engineer, accidentally discovered when opening road No. 2 (now Highway 56) in 1927.
-The specialty of the tomb is that it’s formed by joined granite rocks and long stone pillars, weighing about 30-40 tons, dating back to the monument identified in 150 years BC to 240 years AD.
+Hang Gon ancient tomb was accidentally discovered by Mr. Jean Bouchot, a French engineer, when opening road No. 2 (now Highway 56) in 1927.
+The tomb’s distinctive feature is its structure of joined granite blocks and long stone pillars, each weighing about 30-40 tons, dating to the period 150 BC to 240 AD.

-According to archaeologists, these type of stones could be found only in Da Lat or Phan Rang.
-The tomb belongs to the type of “Dolmen” with unique and rare architecture not only in Vietnam but also in the region and the world.
-It is one of the earliest ranked monuments nationally in 1982.
-Furthermore, the Cu Thach Hang Gon tomb is the most ancient and the biggest tomb in Vietnam which has been preserved until now.
+According to archaeologists, this type of stone could be found only in Da Lat or Phan Rang.
+The tomb is of the “Dolmen” type, with unique and rare architecture not only in Vietnam but also in the region and worldwide.
+It was one of the earliest monuments to be nationally ranked in 1982.
+Furthermore, the Cu Thach Hang Gon tomb is the oldest and largest in Vietnam and has been preserved to this day.

-Hang Gon ancient tomb locates in Hang Gon ward in the 250-meter height of the west of inter-province road number two (From Long Khanh to Ba Ria), 80 kilometers far away from Bien Hoa.
+Hang Gon Ancient Tomb is located in Hang Gon Ward, 250 meters above sea level, west of the interprovincial Road No. 2 (from Long Khanh to Ba Ria), 80 kilometers from Bien Hoa.

 Ecological tourism areas